 Add Strength Training

-While working with weights hasn’t been shown to reduce triglycerides, it can still boost the results of aerobic exercise.
-Stronger muscles burn more calories -- all day, not just after a workout.
-And burning calories results in weight loss, which does lower triglycerides.
+While working with weights hasn’t been shown to lower triglycerides, it can still boost the results of aerobic exercise.
+Stronger muscles burn more calories all day, not just after a workout.
+And burning calories results in weight loss, which lowers triglycerides.

 If you’ve never lifted weights, learn proper form from a professional so you don’t hurt yourself.